 d) the Directors have prepared the annual accounts on a going concern basis;

-e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively;and
+e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and operating effectively;and

 f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-The Board of Directors of the Company appointed M/s.
+The Board of Directors of the Company has appointed M/s.
 K.G.
-Goyal & AssociatesCost Accountants for conducting audit of cost accounts of the Company as applicable forthe Financial Year ending March 312022.
-As required under the Companies Act 2013 andRules framed thereunder your Directors are seeking ratification from the members of theCompany for the remuneration payable to M/s K.G.
+Goyal & AssociatesCost Accountants for conducting audit of cost records of the Company as applicable forthe Financial Year ending March 312022.
+As required under the Companies Act 2013 andRules framed thereunder your Directors are seeking ratification from the members of theCompany for the remuneration payable to M/s.
+K.G.
 Goyal & Associates CostAccountants.

 15. Secretarial Audit